 18. How will you verify that the buyer is qualified to buy my house?

 19. What are your fee structures and why?

 20. As far as production goes if I called the owner of your company would they tell me you were one of the top producing agents in the company or a middle of the road agent?

 21. WILL YOU ALLOW ME TO TERMINATE OUR AGREEMENT IF I AM NOT COMPLETELY SATISFIED?

-A good method of checking on the agents marketing skills is to "Google" their name.
+A useful method of checking on the agents marketing skills is to "Google" their name.
 There should be pages and pages of results with an agent that knows how to market your home well online.
-If you don't see much I would really start to question the agents ability to attract the most buyers.
+If you don't see much, I would start to question the agent's ability to attract the most buyers.

 The premise is this: If an agent does not know how to market themselves how could you possibly expect them to do a good job marketing your home?